Orisa (Overwatch): Design

-Standing 7 ft 4 in tall, Orisa appears as a large brown and black robot with green and gold highlights.
+Standing 7 feet 4 inches tall, Orisa appears as a large brown and black robot with green and gold highlights.
 She has four legs, with her torso positioned towards the front of her body with two arms, her right ending in a large cannon while her left has a hand with three fingers a thumb.
 Her head is oval shaped and gold in the shape of a tribal mask, with a large horn on each side that face downward with the tips pointed up.
 Her eyes feature four sets of eyelids that close in pairs.
 Meanwhile, a large reactor resets on her back, with two circular green vents protruding from either side, while a long green loincloth dangles between her front legs.

 Like other Overwatch characters, Orisa received skins, unlockable cosmetic items to change her in-game appearance.
 In particular, the "Dynastinae" skin references the earlier beetle concept, giving her large dark blue places of carapace as well as spikes and a horn meant to resemble those of a rhinoceros beetle.
 For Overwatch 2, her design was changed significantly, with darker browns and tans added to her color scheme while adding more silver and green to her torso, reshaping it entirely.
 Her horns meanwhile were significantly reduced in size, while large cables now protrude from the back of her head.